Geometry-Based Drift Compensation for Distributed Channel Sounding Measurements in Dynamic Drone Scenarios: LoS-based Synchronization

 \subsubsection{Kalman Filter}

-As the \gls{los} path within the \gls{hrpe} results of the previous section tends to be unstable due to estimation variance, path splitting, temporary shadowing, and antenna beam pattern influences, we adopt a Kalman filter to provide a stable \gls{los} estimate~\cite{1960_kalman_filter_legacy}.
-Both the transmitter and the receiver undergo continuous motion.
+As the \gls{los} path within the \gls{hrpe} results tends to be unstable due to estimation variance, path splitting, temporary shadowing, and antenna beam pattern influences, we adopt a Kalman filter to provide a stable \gls{los} estimate~\cite{1960_kalman_filter_legacy}.
+Both the transmitter and the receiver can undergo continuous motion.
 Consequently, the delay of the \gls{los} evolves smoothly over symbols, which allows us to employ a standard constant acceleration approach with